backdrop/backdrop-issues/procedures/issue-template--release--bug-fix.md

 - [ ] Tweet that a new release is out (assign to jenlampton / stpaultim / quicksketch)

 If this is a security release:
-- [ ] Publish Security Advisory on b.org (assign to jenlampton / serundeputy / herbdool / quicksketch)
+- [ ] Publish Security Advisories on b.org (assign to jenlampton / serundeputy / herbdool / quicksketch)
 - [ ] Mark the release node on b.org as a security release (assign to jenlampton / serundeputy / herbdool / quicksketch )
 - [ ] Request CVE (assign to quicksketch)